 One of the complaints about superzoom cameras is they have smaller sensors than DSLRs.
 All the previous models come with small 1/2.3 inch sensors which can cause issues with image quality and low light performance.
 Sony and Panasonic’s answer to this is to make superzooms with 1 inch sensors (not as big as a DSLR’s, but still a significant improvement on 1/2.3 inches).
 This is an interesting option worth considering for bird photography, but it’s going to cost you!

-If you choose to purchase items from the links I provided, I will earn a small commission at no extra cost to you.
-This will go towards the cost of maintaining this website, which is greatly appreciated!
+If you choose to purchase items from the links I provided, I will earn a small Amazon credit at no extra cost to you.
+This goes towards the cost of maintaining this website, which is greatly appreciated!